v777779/mapnotes/Readme.md

 Google Maps will open and show current location of the device.

-!Press "Add Note" button and enter "Google Plex" label of note and press "**ADD**" button
+Press "Add Note" button and enter "Google Plex" label of note and press "**ADD**" button

-!Location marker will appear on Map.
+Location marker will appear on Map.
 Press "Search Notes" button.
 The list of notes will be displayed.

 Swipe note right or left to delete.